cmark0v/linux_hax/linuxhax.rst

 ========
 these are the names used if you were to ``service <name> <start|stop|status>`` services are started stopped etc by scripts which are used by systemd and this command or in general your setup might use a different service manager, which will be similar.
 This is because some services need a sequence of commands and checks etc before starting or stopping safely.

-- ``fail2ban`` - great utility that watches update of logs from whatever you want and responds to predined events (you set up in /etc/fail2ban. modularied to actions filters and jails. where actions are responses, filters define events and jails define groups of events and how they trigger actiobs abd expire. all bans are cleared on restart by default.
+- ``fail2ban`` - great utility that watches update of logs from whatever you want and responds to predined events (you set up in /etc/fail2ban. modularized to actions filters and jails. where actions are responses, filters define events and jails define groups of events and how they trigger actions abd expire. all bans are cleared on restart by default.
 - ``nginx`` - nice simple lightweight webserver, often used as a proxy to a web app run with python-flask or similar, to provide robust features that come with a real web server.
 - ``snort`` - network util for traffic capture and parsing, logging. can be run in the background as a system service to construct intrusion detection functionality, or used like ngrep
 - ``psql`` - best database

 SSH STUFF
 =========
-- ``ssh <user>@<remotehost>`` - secure shell, replaced telnet when people realizsed doing password based auth and all your work over cleartext in telnet was retarded and more dangerous than working in a liberian brothel
+- ``ssh <user>@<remotehost>`` - secure shell, replaced telnet when people realised doing password based auth and all your work over cleartext in telnet was retarded and more dangerous than working in a liberian brothel
 - ``ssh-keygen`` - generates keypairs for ssh auth
   - ``ssh-keygen -lf .ssh/id_rsa -E sha256`` - generate fingerprint of key
   - ``ssh-keygen -t ed25519-sk -O resident -O application=ssh:<description> -f ~/.ssh/id_ed_sk`` - generate key on fido2 token as resident on key, type can alternatively be ``ecdsa-sk``, omitting ``-O resident`` makes a key that requires the fido token but is not stored on it. not discoverable from the key. ``-O verify-required`` or ``-O no-touch-required`` control the physical prescene requirements(touching the key)